Depp v. Heard: Post-trial motions

-Appeals, settlement and carrier lawsuit
+Appeals and settlement

 Heard appealed the judgment against her in October 2022 while Depp appealed his in November 2022.

 Heard and Depp settled the case in December 2022 and dropped their appeals, with Heard stating that even if her appeal had succeeded, she "simply cannot go through" a retrial having "lost faith in the American legal system".
 She maintained that the settlement was "not an act of concession" and that she had not agreed to any "restrictions or gags" going forward.
 Depp's lawyers stated that the "jury's unanimous decision and the resulting judgement in Mr. Depp's favor against Ms. Heard remain fully in place", and that the settlement would result in $1 million being paid to Depp by Heard's insurance, which "Depp is pledging and will donate to charities".

-Prior to the publication of the op-ed in 2018, Heard took out homeowner's insurance carrier policies with two companies that covered costs associated with defamation lawsuits.
-One of these companies, New York Marine and General Insurance Co., filed a lawsuit against Heard following the verdict, claiming that because the jury ruled the defamatory statements were made with "actual malice", they were exempt from providing indemnity to Heard.
-The company also refused to cover any portion of Heard's legal fees for the trial, which she testified had exceeded $6 million.
-The company is suing Heard and another insurance provider for a declaratory relief exempting them from any claim tied to the judgement.
-The case is still pending as of July 2023, in spite of Heard's request that the court dismiss the case.